Stocks rally on Wall Street as oil prices keep falling | Business | Journal Gazette

 A separate survey by the Federal Reserve Bank of New York showed that manufacturing in the state declined for the first time since early in the pandemic.
 A weakening economy could make the Federal Reserve less aggressive about raising rates.

-Treasury yields dipped immediately after the reports.
-The yield on the 10-year Treasury fell to 2.12% from 2.14% late Monday.
-The two-year yield, which moves more on expectations for Fed policy changes, fell to 1.81% from 1.87%.
+Treasury yields dipped immediately after the reports, then edged higher by afternoon.
+The yield on the 10-year Treasury rose to 2.15% from 2.14% late Monday.
+The two-year yield, which moves more on expectations for Fed policy changes, fell to 1.86% from 1.87%.

 Also helping to pull down yields were the tumbling oil prices.
-A barrel of U.S. crude dropped 7.6% to $95.17.
+A barrel of U.S. crude dropped 6.4%, to settle at $96.44.
 It had briefly topped $130 last week when worries about disruptions to supplies because of the war in Ukraine were at their height.
-Brent crude, the international standard, fell 6.7%, to $99.75 per barrel.
+Brent crude, the international standard, fell 6.5%, to settle at $99.91 per barrel.

 Tech and other high-growth stocks also recovered some of their earlier losses as Treasury yields fell.
 Higher interest rates can hurt such stocks more than others because they're seen as more expensive relative to their earnings.